MikeTaylor/firefly/doc/publishing-and-deployment.md

 (For this discussion, we assume all code is held in GitHub, as we are using GitHub Actions for automation.)

-Using UI modules for this example (though the same applies for back-end modules), five entities (A-D) are involved in the most general case:
+Using UI modules for this example (though the same applies for back-end modules), four entities (A-D) are involved in the most general case:

 * A developer works on a Stripes module `@gbv/room-booking` in namespace `@gbv` (Node namespace A) ...
 * ... held in the GitHub repository `folio-de/room-booking` in namespace `folio-de` (GitHub namespace B) ...